-These days, most conversations about Billy Ray Cyrus have to do with his role in the monstrously successful remix of Lil Nas X's trap-country crossover, "Old Town Road."
-But what the kids listening to that new track might not realize is that this isn't Cyrus' first dance with a nationwide craze.
+Most recent conversations about Billy Ray Cyrus have to do with his role in the monstrously successful remix of Lil Nas X's trap-country crossover, "Old Town Road."
+But what the kids listening to that track might not realize is that this isn't Cyrus' first dance with a nationwide craze.

 Close to 20 years after “Achy Breaky Heart,” Cyrus made chart history with “Back to Tennessee” … with a little help from his daughter, Miley Cyrus.
 The song entered the charts at the same time as her debut solo country single, “The Climb” -- the first time a father and daughter had charted simultaneously since Johnny and Rosanne Cash did it in 1990.
 “Back to Tennessee,” a song about the longing to return to the singer’s roots, peaked at No. 47 on the charts and was featured on the Hannah Montana soundtrack.